Practice Essentials

 No known cause of pityriasis alba has been reported.
 The condition is not contagious, and no infectious agent has been identified.

-Leading theories as to the origin of the lesions in pityriasis alba involve atopy and postinflammatory changes, with a large number of patients with pityriasis alba having a history of atopic disease, and atopic patients are being more prone to developing the condition.
-[17, 2]
+Leading theories as to the origin of the lesions in pityriasis alba have involved atopy and postinflammatory changes.
+[15] A large number of patients with pityriasis alba have a history of atopic disease, and atopic patients are prone to developing the condition.
+[2] Other theories of origin include hypopigmentation secondary to pityriacitrin, a substance produced by Malassezia yeasts that acts as a natural sunscreen.

 In one study, atrophic sebaceous glands were noted in almost half the cases of pityriasis alba.
-In another study, iron deficiency anemia was reported in 16.5% of patients [2] ; this may be a coincidental finding, however, and the clinical relevance of anemia is not yet known.
+In another study, iron deficiency anemia was reported in 16.5% of patients [2] ; however, this may be a coincidental finding, and the clinical relevance of anemia is not yet known.
 Excessively dry skin, which is frequently exacerbated by cold, dry environments, also appears to be a common factor in pityriasis alba.

 Epidemiology

-Race-, sex-, and age-related demographics
+Age-, sex-, and race-related demographics

 Pityriasis alba is most common in children aged 3-16 years, with 90% of cases occurring in children younger than 12 years.
 The disease occasionally is found in adults.
 [22]